(Disclosure: Some of the links below may be affiliate links)

-There are several legislations in Switzerland that restrict how foreigners can buy properties in Switzerland.
+Several legislations in Switzerland restrict how foreigners can buy properties in Switzerland.

 This will not directly impact mortgages, but it is important to know.
-It is better to know whether you can buy or not in Switzerland before contacting a bank.
+It is better to know whether you can buy in Switzerland before contacting a bank.

-First, if you are a resident of Switzerland, you will be able to buy a house here as long as you live in it.
+First, if you are a resident of Switzerland, you can buy a house here as long as you live in it.
 But you will not be able to rent it out to other people.
 You have to live in it.
 Renting it out, even partially, is illegal.

 So, as you see, foreigners cannot invest in real estate in Switzerland.
 But they can generally buy a house to live in.

 Almost every bank offers mortgages in Switzerland.
 So, it is not easy to find the best mortgages for your property.

 First of all, you should always compare several offers.
 If you are with a bank that offers real estate loans, you should ask them for an offer.
 However, you should not simply accept the first offer you get.